bdorr1105/update-portainer/README.md

 ## How to Use This
 I recommend just git cloning the repo, changing directory into it and modifying the parts of the script that you need to for your environment.

+## If you don't mind stoppong all your containers
+DO NOT USE the update-portainer-option2.sh

+## If you only want to stop Portainer
+Use the update-portainer-option2.sh

 ### Clone this repository to your local machine:
 `git clone https://github.com/bdorr1105/update-portainer.git`